 Our jewelry time-travel journey begins at the dawn of the 18th century and travels towards the present, ending at the dawn of the 20th Century.
 Our time travel is in Europe.

 Premier Jewelry, gemstones, and Natural pearls have answered a deep and personal love of beauty throughout each of the period styles in the history of jewelry.
 But that's just half the story.

 Jewelry, gemstones and Natural Pearls have also been used strategically in world politics, and quite brilliantly by British royalty and French royalty, such as Emperor Napoleon and the acquisition of fine Jewelry of the Georgian period.

 Click on the links below to enter the decorative periods during the History of Jewelry.

-Since 1918 few Jewels have been designed for court wear in any country and since 1939, even less.
-Adding to that is a fact, that, for political and economic reasons, the West does not encourage the making of such splendid Jewelry anymore.
+Since 1918, few Jewels have been designed for court wear in any country and since 1939, even less.
+In addition, for political and economic reasons, the West does not encourage the making of such splendid Jewelry anymore.